Norse Mythology (book): Reception

-The book was generally well received by critics, with some citing the prose as a strength.
+Norse Mythology was generally well received by critics, with some citing the prose as a strength.
 Kirkus Reviews said that Gaiman's description is rich and atmospheric.
-The Washington Post's Michael Dirda said that, although Gaiman's short, clipped sentences usually seem better suited to children's fiction, his retellings were gripping and strongly characterised.
+The Washington Posts Michael Dirda said that, although Gaiman's short, clipped sentences usually seem better suited to children's fiction, his retellings were gripping and strongly characterised.
 Peter Fields of Midwestern State University wrote positively about the simplicity and clarity of Gaiman's language, and indicated that the book's thematic material demonstrated his growth as a writer.

 Some writers compared his interpretation of the characters to the original tales.
 Fields said that Norse Mythology drew attention to eccentric aspects of the folklore often neglected from other popular adaptations, like Marvel Comics' depiction of Thor.
 Writing for The Guardian, classicist Natalie Haynes described the work as egalitarian, making space for the popular and lesser known aspects of the mythology.

 Adaptations

 A ninety-minute audio adaptation was broadcast by BBC Radio 4 on Boxing Day 2018 featuring Derek Jacobi as Odin, Colin Morgan as Loki, Natalie Dormer as Freya, and Nathaniel Martello-White as Thor, with the stories narrated by Diana Rigg in the guise of an unexpected visitor, "Mrs. Njordsdottir", keeping an inquisitive young boy company in hospital during a blizzard.
 Gaiman himself was heard in a cameo role as a radio announcement.

 An audiobook version was released in February 2017, narrated by Gaiman.
 The New York Times described his narration as "seductive".